Dreaming of breaking through the metaphorical glass ceiling and starting your own business?

 Let’s dive in.

-50+ of the Best Business Ideas for Women
+50+ of the best business ideas for women

 More than a decade ago, women-owned businesses were concentrated in just three industries: other services (e.g., salons, pet care), professional services (e.g., legal, consulting), and healthcare and social assistance (e.g., daycare, homecare).
-Now, half of all women-owned businesses (50%) are spread across four key sectors:

 1. Other services (hair and nail salons, pet care, laundries, and dry cleaners) account for 16% of all women-owned businesses.